-Just bear in mind the costs involved, such as valuation fees, the solicitor’s costs, arrangement fees and the cost of removals.
+Just bear in mind the costs involved.
+For example, the valuation fees, solicitor’s costs, arrangement fees and the cost of removals.
 A big consideration is the emotional tie to your home.
 You may only be moving from Bexley to Bexleyheath, for example, but you’re moving away from a home you love as well as the neighbours you’ve become friends with.

 A retirement interest-only mortgage